Sokka06/burnout-data-tool/README.md

 After the modified VDB is inserted into the uncompressed BGV file, it needs to be compressed again with `bdtool.exe tools zlib compress "path/to/Car_uncompressed.BGV" "path/to/Car.BGV"` command.

 ## Supported Types
-- VDB (Value Database)
+- VDB (Value Database) - Read/Write
-- VList (Vehicle List)
+- VList (Vehicle List) - Read/Write
-- BGV/BTV (Drivable/Traffic Vehicle Data)
+- BGV/BTV (Drivable/Traffic Vehicle Data) - Partial Read/Partial write

-Initially the plan was to make a tool for specifically editing VDB values, so support for other Burnout data file types is still limited.
+Initially the plan was to make this tool for specifically editing VDB values, so support for other Burnout data file types is still limited.

 ## NOTE
 This tool is still in development, keep backups of your game files and be aware that there may still be changes to the exported formats!